 probation supervision, with probation officers working closely with community

 police officers to enhance offender monitoring.
 The reentry court incorporates

 three tiers of supervision: in Phase I, participants meet weekly with

 the judge and probation officer; in Phase II they meet biweekly for three

 months, and, if necessary, with more status conferences with the probation

-officer; and in Phase III monthly status conferences are held at thirty-day
+officer; and in Phase III monthly status conferences are held at thirty-day"service broker" and report

 directly to the reentry court judge about appropriate services and treatment